jbecker7326/dog-prediction/README.md

 The full steps for deploying the model to AWS EKS are included in the [deployment notebook](notebooks/deployment_notebook), section 3.

-After pushing the images to AWS ECR and creating pods and services, spin up a cluster with the following command.
+Follow along with section 3.3 in the [deployment notebook](notebooks/deployment_notebook) to push the docker images AWS ECR and create pods and services, then spin up a cluster with the following command.
 Ensure that you are logged into a user account with sufficient permissions for deploying a cluster.

 **NOTE**: The cost for deploying this cluster is ~$0.17/hour.